vivainio/hookmaster/README.md

 Some nice git hooks for your pleasure.

+Problem:

-Problem: you have a policy where every commit message should mention the jira ticket it applies to.
+- You have a policy where every commit message should mention the jira ticket it applies to.
 You have them in the branch name, and can't be arsed to type them manually to each commit message.
+Hookmaster provides you with a nice "default" commit message formatter in prepare-commit-msg hook.
+- You want to specify commands to run as different git hooks, in a file you share with your team in git.

 ## Installation